jpincas/ghost/README.md

 ### Step 10: Run the server

 Run the server in 'demo' mode (disabling authorisation).
 You need to supply a 'secret' which is used by the server for encryption.
 Here I use 'secret', but you can use anything.
+Do this from the main project directory.

 ```
 $ ecosystem serve -s=secret -d